 The Pastor is awakened by a mysterious visitor named Jonathan.
 He has been sent to guide the Pastor through a Dickensesque adventure to see himself through the eyes of those who loved him—and were hurt by him.
 And dread upon dread, he must return to that night.

-Jonathan and Bert provide moments of levity as the Pastor discovers ancient liberating truths about his past and future, and who he really is in Christ.
+Jonathan and Bert provide moments of levity as the Pastor discovers ancient liberating truths about himself, his past and future.